 1st West End Revival with Eddie Izzard 1999

-The cast featured Eddie Izzard as 'Lenny Bruce' with Elizabeth Berkley, Sandra Caron, Matt Devereaux, James Hayes, Annette McLaughlin, Stephen Noonan and David Ryall along with the musicians Guy Barker, Clive Dunstall, Geoff Gascoyne, Peter King and Clark Tracey.
+The cast featured Eddie Izzard as 'Lenny Bruce' with Elizabeth Berkley and David Ryall along with Sandra Caron, Matt Devereaux, James Hayes, Annette McLaughlin, Stephen Noonan and David Ryall and the musicians Guy Barker, Clive Dunstall, Geoff Gascoyne, Peter King and Clark Tracey.

 Directed by Sir Peter Hall with movement by Vincent Paterson, designs by William Dudley, lighting by Rick Fisher, music by Roger Kellaway and sound by Rick Clarke.